-I have been blessed to never having been in a local church where someone in a leadership position has been accused of a moral failure.
+I have been blessed to never be in a local church where someone in a leadership position has been accused of a moral failure.
 But from what I read it is an all too common occurrence.
-And it is not just a modern day problem.
+And it is not just a modern-day problem.
 It apparently was an issue even for the earliest church.
 And it is a problem that is not confined to the church.
-In the world at large there are many examples of people in leadership positions being accused of moral failure.
+In the world at large, there are many examples of people in leadership positions being accused of moral failure.
 So how should we be handling these accusations?

 Before we even look at this passage I think it is important that we go back to chapter 3 of this letter first.
 Here Paul identifies some basic qualifications for those in positions of leadership.
 And there you find that character is important.
 We should do our best to ensure that our leaders are people of good character.

-If accusations are made and upon investigation they are found to be true, then we need to act appropriately.
-I have been reading recently of a large church with significant moral failure by their senior pastor.
+If accusations are made and upon investigation, they are found to be true, then we need to act appropriately.
+I have been reading recently of a large church with significant moral failure by its senior pastor.
 And rather than properly dealing with the issue, the rest of the church leadership attempted to sweep it under the carpet.
-And, predictably, that was a failure, and has led to major turmoil within the body.
+And, predictably, that was a failure and has led to major turmoil within the body.
 The Roman Catholic Church is also reeling from moral failure by at least a few priests and bishops.
 And the attempts at coverup have only made it worse.